matthijsgroen/ebnf2railroad/README.md

   -o, --target [target]  output the file to target destination.
-  -q, --quiet            suppress output to STDOUT --validate             exit with status code 2 if ebnf document has warnings -h, --help             output usage information
+  -q, --quiet            suppress output to STDOUT --validate             exit with status code 2 if ebnf document has warnings --title [title]        title to use for HTML document -h, --help             output usage information
 ```